githubapnic/labs/akvorado/akvorado.md

     [Install]
     WantedBy=multi-user.target
-    EOF
     ```

-- Enablethe Zookeeper and Kafka services and start the services.
+- Enable the Zookeeper and Kafka services and start the services.

     ```
     sudo systemctl daemon-reload